mozilla-services/docs/source/sync/cryptography.rst

 documented here applies to :ref:`version 5 <sync_storageformat5>` of Sync's
 global storage format.

-With the exception of a single record (the meta/global), the payload of **all** records stored on the storage server are encrypted on the client using a high entropy private key that is never made available to the operator of the storage service.
-This means that if all server data is compromised, your data cannot be read.
-The worst that can happen is somebody can see which collections you have stored and which IDs you have in those collections.
-And, since IDs are randomly generated on the client, they have no way of knowing what those IDs correspond to.

 Overview
 ========

-Every encrypted record is encrypted using what we call a **key bundle**.
-A **key bundle** consists of a pair of 256 bit keys.
-One is used for symmetric encryption and the other is used for HMAC hashing.
+Every encrypted record (and all but one record on the server is encrypted) is encrypted using symmetric key encryption and verified using HMAC hashing.
+The symmetric encryption and HMAC verification keys are only available to client machines: they are not transmitted to the server (at least in any form the server can read).
+This means that the data on the server cannot be read by anyone with access to the server.

+The aforementioned symmetric encryption key and and HMAC key constitute what's called a **key bundle**.
+Each key is 256 bits.

-The encryption key in a key bundle is combined with a randomly generated 16 byte IV and fed into the AES algorithm to produce a ciphertext.
-The resulting ciphertext (in its base64 form) is then *signed* with the key bundle's **HMAC key** to produce an **HMAC value**.
-The *ciphertext*, *IV*, and *HMAC value* are what constitute the payload of a record uploaded to the server.
+Individual records are encrypted with AES 256.
+The encryption key from a key bundle is combined with a per-record 16 byte IV and a user's data is converted into ciphertext.
+The ciphertext is *signed* with the key bundle's **HMAC key**.
+The *ciphertext*, *IV*, and *HMAC value* are then uploaded to the server.

 When Sync is initially configured, that client generates a random 128 bit sequence called the **Sync Key**.
 This private key is used to derive a special